serebrov/so-questions/nodejs-upwork-oauth/README.md

         });
     };

-The full code is [here]().
+The full code is [here](https://github.com/serebrov/so-questions/tree/master/nodejs-upwork-oauth).

 Note that Upwork has the [nodejs library](https://github.com/upwork/node-upwork), but I didn't use it just to do all things manually.
 Requests are signed using [oauth-1.0a](https://github.com/ddo/oauth-1.0a).

-The step 2 is performed in the browser, here you just open the url like 'https://www.upwork.com/services/api/auth?oauth_token=xxx' and get the oauth verifier.
+The `Step 2` is performed in the browser, here you just open the url like 'https://www.upwork.com/services/api/auth?oauth_token=xxx' and get the oauth verifier.
+In the real-life scenario, your application will specify the `oauth_callback` parameter and Upwork will send the oauth verifier to your application.
+In this example I just manually copy it from the browser and pass to the next step.

-Now you can get the permanent access token:
+Having the oauth verifier, you can get the permanent access token (`Step 3`):

     oauthTest.step3_accessToken = function(oauth_verifier) {
         var request_data = {